 Schools in Division A will take the Division A contests, and schools in Divisions B and C will take Division B/C contests.
 Students are strongly encouraged to compete on the contest corresponding to their grade level.
 That is, a ninth-grader would compete on Algebra I, a tenth-grader on Geometry, an eleventh-grader on Algebra II, and a twelfth-grader on Precalculus.

-Students are allowed to take a more advanced contest if circumstance dictates.
+Students in grades 9-11 are allowed to take a more advanced contest if circumstance dictates.
 For example, a ninth-grader could compete on the Geometry contest if your school did not have enough sophomores to make up a complete team for that contest.
 A student may never compete down.
 For example, a junior could only take the Algebra II or Precalculus contests.

 Ribbons are awarded for the top three students in each subject.
 Ties are not broken.
 For example, if the highest scoring students in a competition had scores 15,15,14,13,13,13,12,10, etc., two first place ribbons, one second place ribbon and three third place ribbons would be awarded.